 7.5.
 All sales will be processed and paid in GBP.
 We will not be able to make contra payments to accounts in non-GBP currencies.
 Where we receive any funds in currency other than GBP we will charge a currency conversion fee at the rate of 0.5%.

 7.6.
-Once a sale has been confirmed the seller may not remove the wine from sale.
-As the seller, you are free to request for your wines to be removed from the broking list, at any time prior to confirmation of a sale.
-If you wish to remove any wine from the broking list prior to sale or alter the quantity for sale or the sale price, please do so by sending instructions by email to firstname.lastname@example.org or by making use of the functionality provided on the Website.
+Once a sale has been confirmed the seller may not remove the Wine from sale and you acknowledge that title in the Wine has passed to the buyer.
+In the case of ‘en primeur’ Wine, any contractual rights in the Wine shall pass to the buyer (which may be Winecap) and the seller shall no longer be entitled to delivery and/or receipt of such ‘en primeur’ Wine.
+As the seller, you are free to request for your Wines to be removed from the broking list, at any time prior to confirmation of a sale.
+If you wish to remove any Wine from the broking list prior to sale or alter the quantity for sale or the sale price, please do so by sending instructions by email to email@example.com or by making use of the functionality provided on the Website.

 7.8.
-By confirming the listing of your wine on the Winecap broking list you acknowledge your acceptance of these terms and conditions.
+By confirming the listing of your Wine on the Winecap broking list you acknowledge your acceptance of these Terms.

 8. Investment Purchases